VIA University College: Campus Horsens

-Campus Horsens holds most of the engineering, technical and business programmes of VIA University College, but soon Danish programmes in nursing and in pedagogy will also be present here to the professional multiplicity.
+Campus Horsens holds most of the engineering, technical, and business programmes of VIA University College, but soon Danish programmes in nursing and in pedagogy will also be present here to increase the range of programmes offered.

 Vitus Bering Innovation (VBI) Park in Horsens.

-The increasing campus population is now around 4,000 students, of whom approximately half are international students from more than 40 different countries.
+The increasing campus population is around 4,000 students, of whom approximately half are international students from more than 40 different countries.

-The new student housing placed directly on Campus contributes to the pulse here, as does the Student Bar, social activities and group work after classes.
+New student housing located directly on campus contributes to campus life, as does the student bar, social activities and group work after classes.

-Above Campus Horsens towers the newly built 8,000 m2 Vitus Bering Innovation Park, named after the famous Horsens resident and Arctic explorer Vitus Bering (1681 - 1741).
-The VBI Park also plays an important role in the interaction between the programmes and the companies that employ the students after graduation.
-Another facilitator of contact between students and companies is the Career Service Centre, also based on Campus.
+Above Campus Horsens towers the recently built 8,000 m² Vitus Bering Innovation Park, named after the famous Horsens resident and Arctic explorer Vitus Bering (1681–1741).
+The VBI Park also plays an important role in connecting programmes with companies that employ the students after graduation.
+Another facilitator of contact between students and companies is the Career Service Centre, also based on campus.

-A new and improved campus has just been finished and inaugurated.
+In March 2021, a new and improved campus has recently been completed and inaugurated in Horsens.